1. The basics: Defining A/B, MVT, and fractional factorial

 Multivariate testing is great because it shows you the positive or negative impact of every single change, and every single combination of every change, resulting in the most ideal combination (in this theoretical example: A + B + D).

-However, this strategy is kind of impossible in the real world.
-Even if you have a ton of traffic, it would still take more time than most marketers have for a test with 15 variations to reach any kind of statistical significance.
+However, this strategy is difficult to execute in the real world.
+Even if you have a ton of traffic, it would take more time than most marketers have for a test with 15 variations to reach any kind of statistical significance.

 The more variations you test, the more your traffic will be split while testing, and the longer it will take for your tests to reach statistical significance.
 Many companies simply can’t follow the principles of MVT because they don’t have enough traffic.